aionnetwork/aion-docs/developers/tools/dashboard/overview.md

 ### Switch Network

 The **Mainnet** isn't the only network featured on the dashboard.
-By clicking on the **Mainnet** dropdown menu you can switch between the dashboards for other networks, such as the **Mastery** test network.
+By clicking on the **Mainnet** dropdown menu you can switch between the dashboards for other networks, such as the **Mastery** network, Aion's testnet.

 ![Switch Network](/developers/tools/dashboard/images/switch-network.gif)